agbleze/mine_sites/README.md

 #### Satellite image dataset

-A minimum of two directories containing satelite images (tif) for training and validation dataset
+A minimum of two directories containing satelite images (tif) for training and validation dataset is required.

 #### Labels for dataset

-The labels for dataset are expected to be in a csv file with first column being satelite image name and second column being the groungtruth label.
-Hence, two csv file for training and validation set in the format described is required
+The labels for dataset are expected to be in a csv file with first column being satelite image name and second column being the groundtruth label.
+Hence, two csv files for training and validation set in the format described are required

-The image name in the csv file and the dataset dir is used to create dataset path to read images for processing
+The image name in the csv file and the dataset directory are used to create dataset path to read image for processing.

 ### Train model using package from CLI